Rin-ngl/Rin-ngl/README.md

 ### 🔥 fun facts:
 - I can only code `print("hello world!")`... and even that needed two StackOverflow tabs
-- Used to live.
-Now I'm dead.
-(But funny dead.)
+- I'm dead inside :3
 - Pronouns: she/her or he/him — just don’t call me *Good boy/girl*
 - I break stuff to learn... then forget how I fixed it